 With that said, if you are unable to sit in a squat comfortably and safely, there’s work to be done.
 Below we’ll go into more detail about progressing towards a comfortable deep squat, but here are some basic tips for addressing common issues in the squat:

-- We have an extremely detailed article on the feet, ankles, and calves, in which we’ve included some calf stretches.
+- We have an extremely detailed article on the feet, ankles, and calves, in which we’ve included some calf stretches, along with strength and mobility exercises for the feet and stiff ankles.
 These will be best to work on for achieving the ankle mobility you’ll need for doing squats comfortably.
 Click here to see the article.

-- If tight hips are holding you back from getting a really good squat, our full article on the hips will help you not only improve your mobility, but also your strength and motor control, all of which are important for squats.
-Click here for our article on the hips.
+- If tight hips are holding you back from getting a really good squat, our hip mobility routine will help you address the most commonly tight areas in the hips.
+Click here for our daily hip mobility routine.

 Since these areas are the most common issues people run into, we’ve addressed them thoroughly in our introductory program, Elements, which has helped our clients improve their squats.
 Click here to learn more about Elements.